astack-tech/astack/README.md

 ### Contributing

 Contributions are welcome!
+Please see [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for detailed guidelines.

+Key points:
+- We use a `dev` branch for active development and new features
+- The `master` branch is reserved for stable releases
+- All pull requests should target the `dev` branch

-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request following our guidelines.

 ## 📃 License